trivialsoftware/trivialdb/ReadMe.md

 var db = trivialdb.db('some_db', { writeToDisk: false });
 ```

-This will look for a file named `"./some_db.json"`.
-(If your database lives somewhere else, you can pass the `rootPath`
+By default, when a new database is created, it will look for a file named `'some_db.json'` inside the database folder.
-option in to the `db` call.)
+(By default this is `'<application>/db'`.
+You can control this path by setting the `basePath` or `dbPath` options of the
+namespace, or alternatively, the `dbPath` or `rootPath` options of the database.)

-You can request the same database multiple times, and get back the same instance.
-This allows you to request the
+You can request the same database multiple times, and get back the same instance (though any options passed on
-database by name in different places in your code, and not worry about the two database instance fighting with each
+subsequent calls will be ignored).
+This allows you to request the database by name in different places in your code,
+and not worry about the two database instance fighting with each other.
-other.
-(The previous behavior was clearly broken, and resulted in very strange issues.)

-_Note_: When you request a database any other time than the first, the options are ignored.
-There is currently no way to
-change a database's options at run time.

 ##### Options